audiolion/audiolion.github.io/about.md

 <img src="{{ site.baseurl }}/assets/ryan-mangatar.png" title="Profile Picture" class="profile">

 Hello!
 My name is Ryan Castner.
 I am a Senior at Rochester Institute of Technology (RIT) and a Full Stack Web Developer with concentrations in CS and Database Management.
 I am married as of September 17th, 2016 to my beautiful wife Casey.
-Together we love to explore the world and learn as much as we can.
+Together, we love to explore the world and learn as much as we can.
 I hope this site can share some of those experiences to others.

 ### Some Tidbits:
-- I Come from the Finger Lakes Region in NY
+- I come from the Finger Lakes Region in NY
 - I am a beatboxer, my idol is [krnfx][krnfx]
 - I am a member of [Computer Science House][csh] at RIT